 Chechnya Negotiates for Journalists

-The reporters, all Chechens, were seized after they crossed into neighboring Dagestan on Dec.
-24 to cover a raid by Chechen guerrillas and Dagestani Muslim fundamentalists on Russian military outposts.
+The journalists, all based in Chechnya, were seized after they crossed into neighboring Dagestan on Dec.
+24 to cover a raid by Chechen guerrillas on Russian military outposts.

 Despite the end of Chechnya’s two-year independence war with Russia, the region remains plagued by kidnappings and general lawlessness.
 Most cases involve Chechens kidnapping ethnic Russians or foreigners.

-The seven Chechen journalists were apparently taken by Dagestanis as an act of revenge.
+But all of the missing journalists are ethnic Chechens who were apparently taken by Dagestanis as an act of revenge.

-A group calling itself the People's Volunteer Corps of Dagestan called Russia's NTV television Thursday to claim it was holding all seven newsmen.
+A group calling itself the People’s Volunteer Corps of Dagestan called Russia’s NTV television Dec.
+25 to say it was holding all seven newsmen.
 The group said it would free them only in exchange for seven Dagestani police officers taken prisoner Dec.
 24, ITAR-Tass said.
-They are believed to be held in Chechnya.

-The journalists, according to ITAR-Tass, include Ruslan Musayev, a cameraman for APTV and a reporter for The Associated Press; Aukh Tasuyev and Ayub Vedzizhev of Reuters; Arbi Zubairayev of Russia's NTV; Umar Magomadov of Russia's ORT; and Aslambek Dadayev of Britain's WTN.
+The ITAR-Tass report listed the journalists as Ruslan Musayev, a cameraman for APTV and a reporter for The Associated Press; Aukh Tasuyev and Ayub Vedzizhev of Reuters; Arbi Zubairayev of Russia’s NTV; Umar Magomadov of Russia’s ORT; and Aslambek Dadayev of Britain’s WTN.

 The seventh reporter, who belongs to Chechnya’s official Chechen Press news agency, hasn’t been identified.